RMI78/Debian-Scripts/Gnome-BashBackground/README.md

 # BashBackground
-A simple shell script who change your background on Gnome
+A simple shell script which change your background on Gnome

 ## How to Use